 I will talk lots more about the kitchen model we have chosen and why once we have some progress with the work.
-I'll be updating my blog with before and after shots, but for now, in case anyone is interested, the kitchen we are opting for is Howden's new Fairford range which is simple, shaker style and in the middle-end budget-wise.
+I'll be updating my blog with before and after shots, (UPDATE July 2019: it’s all finished, click here for the full kitchen before and after tour and click here for a full Howdens kitchen review two years on) but for now, in case anyone is interested, the kitchen we are opting for is Howden's new Fairford range which is simple, shaker style and in the middle-end budget-wise.
 There is a choice of beautiful colours, Fairford Cashmere (which is a subtle stone look and the one we are opting for), Antique White, Dove Grey, Slate Grey, Graphite (which we are thinking about getting for our separate utility room, dark and dramatic), and Light Oak.

 I hope this guide has helped you and if you are deliberating which kitchen retailer is right for you, I highly recommend the Howdens Brighton branch to work with.